z3nth10n/z3nth10n.github.io/_posts/2019-04-01-configuring-custom-domains-github-pages-part-2.md

 And then, go to Cloudflare and add there subdomains as `CNAME records`:

 ![](https://github.com/uta-org/artwork/blob/master/blog/tutorials/01-heroku+free%20ssl/00.PNG?raw=true)

+* In this screenshot I'm missing the `sql` subdomain.

 Remove the current `.htaccess` file under `web` folder and create a new one.